SpencerCornish/ESOF-423-Belgrade-Senior-Center/USERREADME.md

 When the page is loaded you must login /*TODO create a new acount to login for the first time*/, this step uses Google authentication for security.
 You will then be redirected to a dashboard page that will show any Alerts, upcoming events, or membership renewals that will be defined by users /*TODO for a later release*/.
 On the top left of every page there is a navigation bar where that links to every other page on the site.

-Under the `New` tab there are links to different forms that will create a user, meal or activity and store the information in the main database when submited. /Currently only users is set up/
+Under the `New` tab there are links to different forms that will create a user, meal or activity and store the information in the main database when submited.
+The forms have built in validation so to ensure data is entered properly.

-Under the `View` tab there are links to different tables that will show the information currently stored in the main database. /*Currently only users is set up*/
+Under the `View` tab there are links to different tables that will show the information currently stored in the main database.
+You can also search through the users for certain names or traits.

+#

+## Add Pages

+When you would like to add a new user, meal or activity you can hover over the `New` tab in the top left of the screen to select a form.

+Select which item you would like to add, and fill out the form.
+Don't worry if you unsure about the format as the form will let you know if you have made a mistake.

+## View Pages

+To view the current users, meals, or activies you can hover over the `View` tab in the top left of the screen.
+Select which category you would like to view.

+You are able to search through the list by keywords, and can export the list you have searched by clicking the `CSV` button in the right top corner of the screen.

+## Formatting for `New` Forms

+### User

+First and last name are required, as is email and phone or cell number.
+The membership date must also be filled out.

+### Meal

+For the meal form please ensure that the start time is before the end time.

+In the meal field please list the menu for the meal.

+### Activity

+The activity name, instructor name, location, and capacity fields must be filled out.
+Please ensure that the start time is before the end time.

+For the capacity field -1 indicates there is no upper limit for the class.
+0 indicates no spaces, and any number higher than zero represents that many spaces.

+#

 ## Report a bug